 We also measure the degree to which foreign governments use social media to spread false information to influence domestic politics in the country.
 In Figure 6 we compare this indicator to the one capturing the domestic government's tendency to disseminate false information.
-The dark blue lines represent the average scores for 2020 for each of the two indicators.
+The dark blue lines represent the average scores for 2021 for each of the two indicators.
 We see that the countries being affected the most by foreign governments' dissemination of false information but doing so the least in their own countries are Latvia and Taiwan, followed by West Bank and Kosovo.
 On the other side of the spectrum are countries which frequently disseminate false information to their own populations, but are relatively free from foreign interference.
-These are Cuba, Russia, Turkmenistan, and Mexico.
+These are Russia and El Salvador.

 Figure 6.
-Foreign and Domestic Government Dissemination of False Information, 2020
+Foreign and Domestic Government Dissemination of False Information, 2021

 Finally, we also ask "How routinely do foreign governments and their agents use paid advertisements on social media in order to disseminate misleading viewpoints or false information to influence domestic politics in this country?"
-In 2020, no countries qualify for the "worst" category in which such action is described as occurring "extremely often" and with regard to "all key political issues," whereas three countries qualified for this category in 2018.
-Similarly, whereas in 2018 only 36 countries achieved the "best" rating, in which such action is described as occurring "never or almost never," 53 countries achieved this rating in 2020.
+In 2021, no countries qualify for the "worst" category in which such action is described as occurring "extremely often" and with regard to "all key political issues," whereas three countries qualified for this category in 2018.
+Similarly, whereas in 2018 only 36 countries achieved the "best" rating, in which such action is described as occurring "never or almost never," 46 countries achieved this rating in 2021 (down from 53 in 2020).